rhinobase/raftyui/apps/docs/pages/components/progress.md

 ## colorScheme

-Pass the `colorScheme` prop to change the color of the button.
+Pass the `colorScheme` prop to change the color of the progess.
 You can set the value to `primary, error, success, warning`.

 ```jsx
 <Progress value={80} colorScheme="primary" />